Glamorous evening for Bosnian migrants presenting the fashion brand - ExBulletin

 Glamorous evening for Bosnian migrants presenting the fashion brand

-SARAJEVO For an evening, some migrants in Bosnia were able to escape the rigors of their daily lives for the glamor of fashion.
+SARAJEVO, Bosnia-Herzegovina (AP) For an evening, some migrants in Bosnia were able to escape the hardships of their daily lives for the glamor of fashion.

 A fashion show featuring migrant mannequins was held Thursday evening in the Bosnian capital, Sarajevo, showcasing a brand created by migrants from reception centers in the Balkan country and a Bosnian designer.